ojw92/NLP-VOC/README.md

     * Random forest
     * ... and much more!

 This will mainly serve as a backup folder for my ongoing projects and notes I will be taking from learning new skills related to NLP.
-But I hope that it can also help others who are also on a journey to become better data scientists!

-Thank you!

-P.S.
-Currently, there are lots of unorganized code blocks that I have written for just myself to understand concepts and test functions for my project.
-I will be cleaning these code blocks and uploading them in parts over time in order to create a more pleasant reading & learning experience for myself and my potential audience.
+More updates to come.

 If there are any questions or suggestions for improving this repository, please do not hesitate to contact me at joh15@illinois.edu.

-Thank you!
+Thank you.